bernie-skipole/indi/README.md

 More than one web service process or thread may be running, redis makes data visible to all processes.

-As well as simply storing values for other processes to read, redis has a pub/sub functionality, and the Python bindings that can use it.
+As well as simply storing values for other processes to read, redis has a pub/sub functionality.
+When data is received, indiredis stores it, and publishes a notification on the from_indi_channel, which can alert a subscribing GUI application that a value has changed.

+When the gui wishes to send data, it can publish it on the to_indi_channel, where it will be picked up by this indiredis service, and compiled to XML which is then sent to indiserver.

 Redis key/value storage and publication is extremely easy, most web frameworks already use it.